Features new to Windows XP: Application compatibility

 to allow users to apply and automate these tweaks and shims on their own applications.
 Users can script the Compatibility Layer using batch files.
 Windows XP Setup also includes a compatibility checker that warns users - before setup begins - of incompatible applications and device drivers or of applications that may need reinstallation.
+Such support for providing compatibility with older versions of Windows also appeared in Service Pack 2 for Windows 2000 released five months earlier using backported pre-release Windows XP code, but that implementation is hidden by default, has fewer options available, and only grants access to it for users under the Administrators group.

 Media features

 Windows Media Player

 The RTM release of Windows XP includes Windows Media Player version 8 (officially called Windows Media Player for Windows XP) and Windows Media 8 codecs.
 Windows Media Player for Windows XP introduced ID3 support for MP3s, editing media information from within the Library, adding lyrics for MP3 or WMA tracks, file name customization when ripping, new visualizations, support for HDCDs, ability to lock down the player in a corporate environment and DVD playback support (when appropriate codecs are installed separately).
 Windows Media Player also incorporates newer hardware support for portable devices by means of the Media Transfer Protocol and the User-Mode Driver Framework-based Windows Portable Devices API.